 Day trips from Bern, where to go?

 Here the list is endless and deserves a dedicated article on its own!
 But just as a quick overview of what you can reach in a day visit from Bern.
 The beautiful Grindelwald is just an hour away by car.
-It’s frequented both in the warm season for its amazing views as well as winter.
+It’s popular both in the warm season for its amazing views as well as winter.
 It’s the home to the Eiger, the Monch and the Jungfrau.
 The Jungfraujoch, railway takes to the highest railway station in Europe, such a stunning observation station at 3,571 meters!

 Where to stay in Bern?